nmstreethran/ml-elec-model/docs/data-extraction.rst

     # DOMAIN_MAPPINGS dictionary
     DOMAIN_MAPPINGS.update(BIDDING_ZONES)

-The bidding zones in Europe, mapped to their corresponding EICs as shown in the table below, are used when querying using the Pandas client.
+The bidding zones in Europe, mapped to their corresponding Energy Identification Codes (:term:`EIC`\s) as shown in the table below, are used when querying using the Pandas client.
 Note that ``DE-LU`` only works for timestamps starting 01/10/2018.
 Use ``DE-AT-LU`` for timestamps prior to this date.

 .. table:: Bidding zones in Europe and their corresponding EICs.